RaffaelSchemmer/SistemaVotacaoMostraCetec/README.md

 In this GitHub repository, you will find a **complete parametrizable application** (full-stack and multiple technology) that allow anonimous real-time votation.
 This application was developed :bulb:, to the CETEC 2019 scientific show , that happened in july of 2019 📅 in Caxias do Sul, RS in Brazil.

-## :rocket About the Application Architecture and Technologies
+## :rocket: About the Application Architecture and Technologies

 The architecture of application was developed to running in three different types of machines. :one: First machine, are a responsible touchable screen that running Windows.
 In this machine, we running a Delphi/VCL application that renders a GRID with knowledge areas of high school (like mathematics of phisics).
 When user select an area, application draw a LIST with the works of area.
 User need to select one work (using your finger to scroll the list).
 When one work is select, the application call a web service, using internal IPv4, a static user and password.
 To garante the conference of vote, this code write in a local TXT file all votes.
 All this values, including areas, works, IPv4, user and password, need to be set staticaly in TXT files (present in bin folder). :two: In server (second machine) we have the web service (write in PHP) that receive the request of user and insert the vote in a MySQL DBMS.
 The user/password mecanisms guarantee that only the votation machine access the database of votation.
 The last application :three:	of architecture, is a web application write with php and html/css and ajax/javascript.
 After 1s a web page execute and AJAX request (to web server PHP), that select all votes of MySQL DBMS and render in a BIG pie chart.
 This graph in responsible, allow that all user visualize the votion status, in your mobile phone.
 Than, allow that CETEC show in a BIG TVs, the result of votion.
 In the server side of our real application, we use a IaaS Virtual Machine of Google Cloud Platform with static IPv4.
 We install an NGINX Http Server (with PHP) and a MySQL server.